 Does volunteering actually contribute to the overall health and productivity of my employees?

 It sure does!
-According to the Mayo Clinic Health System, researchers have found that volunteering has a number of health benefits External Site — from lowering stress, boosting self-confidence and more — these are all fundamental for your employees to feel their best when they come to work!
+According to the Mayo Clinic Health System, researchers have found that volunteering has a number of health benefits External Link — from lowering stress, boosting self-confidence and more — these are all fundamental for your employees to feel their best when they come to work!

 Employees are less likely to be depressed.Volunteerism can help your employees increase their social interactions and build a system of support based on common interests.

 Gives your employees a sense of purpose and teaches valuable skills.Maybe you have a few employees in your workplace who are struggling to figure out what they want to do, what they are passionate about or ways to find belonging — volunteering can do just that.
 Not to mention, it can help them develop new and valuable skills to bring into the workplace.